También puedes leer este artículo en: Español

 - Aired: Oct.
 1995- Mar.1996

 We know not everyone has the same opinion of the epic and at many times hard to understand Evangelion, but we all can agree the Asuka is one of the key reasons for the popularity of the franchise.
 Asuka is a child prodigy.
 She speaks English, German and Japanese.
 She has red hair, twin tails and a fiery temper.
-She began training at young age to pilot an Eva, a gigantic cybernetic monster, in humanities’ attempts to hold back the harbingers of the apocalypse, Angles.
-Asuka is proud of her role in fighting the Angles, so she wears her interface headset, the technology used to sync up with the Eva, as an accessory in her hair.
+She began training at young age to pilot an Eva, a gigantic cybernetic monster, in humanities’ attempts to hold back the harbingers of the apocalypse, Angels.
+Asuka is proud of her role in fighting the Angels, so she wears her interface headset, the technology used to sync up with the Eva, as an accessory in her hair.

-Askua makes the list for being one of our earliest tsunderes and introducing us to “anta baka” (you idiot) as a catch phrase, usually directed at classmate and fellow pilot Shinji.
+Askua makes the list of tsundere characters for being one of our earliest tsunderes and introducing us to “anta baka?” (you idiot) as a catch phrase, usually directed at classmate and fellow pilot Shinji.
 We also get to see a more emotional side of Asuka in her relationship with her former guardian Ryoji Kaji.
 We see a sweet girl who is in love with an older man.
 Asuka tries many times to tempt him and gets politely turned down each time.
 Yet, she doesn’t let that deter her feelings.
-She, like many on this list, can find her emotional scars at the root of her tsun behavior.
+She, like many on this list, can find her emotional scars at the root of her tsundere behavior.
 We find out that her mother goes insane and believes a rag doll is her daughter, referring to Asuka as “that other girl.”
 She’s also the one who discovers her mother’s suicide.
 We feel for Asuka; we see she is hurting on the inside.
 She is in pain and simply searching for the love she didn’t receive as a child, so we are willing to put up with the verbal punishment just take care of her.

 3. Eriri Spencer Sawamura from Saekano: How to Raise a Boring Girlfriend (Saenai Heroine no Sodatekata)